Gaju Bhai

-Gaju Bhai is an Indian flash-animated television series produced by Toonz Animation- Trivandrum, which airs on Disney Channel India.
+Gaju Bhai is an Indian animated television series produced by Toonz Animations that aired on Disney Channel India.
 The series premiered on 18 April 2016.

 Gaju Bhai typically follows a format of two 11-minute-long independent "segments" per episode.
 The show showcases the story of a Jollywood superstar Gaju Bhai and his transformation from a reel life hero to a real-life hero.